mijan75/leetcode/README.md

-## leetcode probles solution using java
+## leetcode problems solution using java